simsek8/simsek8/README.md

 🛠️ I’m currently working as a scientific code developer in the field of aerodynamics, CFD, thermal design, and analyses.

-🔭 I’m currently doing my PhD about thrust and flow mechanism of pitching, flapping hydrofoils.
+🔭 I’m currently doing my PhD.

 📫 How to reach me: